Vortyne/pureRGB/FEATURES.md

 - After healing Paralysis/Burn with an item, speed or attack stats will be correctly reset to their original values
 - Nidorino's cry plays correctly in Oak's introduction instead of nidorina's
 - Healing moves like Recover won't fail incorrectly when restoring exactly 255 HP.
+- Changing the game's options from the Main Menu (Continue/New Game/Options) will save the changes to your save file immediately on exiting the options menu.
+(Before it wouldn't save unless you saved game in-game after changing them)
 - The evolution stone item bypass glitch was removed - you must use evolution stones to evolve stone evolution pokemon.
 - Skipping a level due to gaining a lot of experience won't skip the move you could have learned on the skipped level anymore
 - Learning moves after evolution works correctly now.